ngambip/Priscilla/README.md

 ## About Me

 Hello!
-I'm Priscilla, transitioning from a career as a Chartered Accountant to the exciting world of Data Analytics.
+I'm Priscilla, with dual role  as a Chartered Accountant and the  exciting world of Data Analytics.
 With a strong foundation in financial analysis and a growing expertise in data analytics, I am passionate about uncovering insights in the Health, Education, and Finance sectors.

 ## Skills